 For some, the search is for the imprint of another; a child or a mother, a grandfather or a brother, a lover, a husband, a wife, or a foe.

 When we think of love stories in general, we usually begin (and end) with sexual attraction or Eros.
-Certainly that plays a role, but the deeper feeling of being understood or “known” goes much further than just physical attraction.
+Certainly, it plays a role, but the deeper feeling of being understood goes much further than just physical attraction.
 C.S.
-Lewis’ in The Four Loves illustrates this distinction nicely.
+Lewis in The Four Loves illustrates this distinction nicely.
 Lewis indeed writes about erotic love, but it’s actually his definition of friendship that I think best captures what it feels like to be "known" by another:

 Friendship arises... when two or more of the companions discover that they have in common some insight or interest or even taste which the others do not share and which, till that moment, each believed to be his own unique treasure or (burden).
 The typical expression of opening Friendship would be something like, 'What?
 You too?
 I thought I was the only one.’